LinuxForHealth/docs/source/quickstart.rst

 ==============
 Once you have completed the Prerequisites, follow these steps to see iDAAS in action.

-Install and run the NATS Server
+Install and Run the NATS Server
 -------------------------------
 In a new console window, cd to the iDAAS NATS directory in the idaas-connect repo (cloned during the Prerequisite Developer Setup)::